devonartis/aws-secure-access-infrastructure-identity-workshop/docs/01-environment-setup.md

 	6. Finally, acknowledge that the template will create IAM resources with custom names under **Capabilities** and click **Create stack**.
 	7. This will bring you back to the CloudFormation console.
 You can refresh the stack set to see the latest status.
 Before moving on, make sure the stack finally shows **CREATE_COMPLETE**.
 	8. Navigate to the <a href="https://us-east-1.console.aws.amazon.com/cloud9/home" target="_blank">AWS Cloud9</a> console.
 	9. Now you need to update the credentials in your Cloud9IDE to match the credentials you use on your laptop.
-6. Type `aws configure --profile default` hit enter.
+Type `aws configure --profile default` hit enter.
 Hit enter until you get to the choice **Default region name** and type in `us-east-1`.
 Hit enter and then enter again to leave this menu.
-	10. Then copy your lapotps ~/.aws/credentials file to your Cloud9IDE session.
-The `~/.aws` directory named `credentials` and paste in the credentials from your laptop.
+	10. Copy your ~/.aws/credentials file from your laptop to your Cloud9IDE session or create new credentials for this lab with the appropriate permissions as referenced in the note under step 1.
 You should end up with something that looks like this:<br>
 	[default]</br>
 	AWS_ACCESS_KEY_ID=ASIA________</br>
 	AWS_SECRET_ACCESS_KEY=iZoD_______________________</br>